 This school regularly holds updates on common medical conditions.
 A record of the content of and attendance at the medical condition training is kept by the school and reviewed every 12 months to ensure that all new staff receive updates.
 The school nurse will provide updates if the school requests this.
 All school staff who volunteer or who are contracted to administer emergency medication are provided with training, if needed, by a specialist nurse, doctor or school nurse.
 The school keeps a register of staff who have had training.
 It is the school's responsibility to arrange training.

 7. THIS SCHOOL ENSURES THAT THE WHOLE SCHOOL ENVIRONMENT IS INCLUSIVE AND FAVOURABLE TO PUPILS WITH MEDICAL CONDITIONS.
-THIS INCLUDES THE PHYSICAL ENVIRONMENT, AS WELL AS SOCIAL, SPORTING AND EDUCATIONAL ACTIVITIES i.
-This school is committed to providing a physical environment that is as accessible as possible to pupils with medical conditions.
+THIS INCLUDES THE PHYSICAL ENVIRONMENT, AS WELL AS SOCIAL, SPORTING AND EDUCATIONAL ACTIVITIES

 Physical environment